normalcanard/game-design-template/README.md

 ## Missing content

-Some content from the website was not copied this adaptation.
+Some content from the website was not copied to this adaptation.
 That's mostly because I was lazy and didn't have time to do so, I might update it later.

 ### Here is what I know to be missing